 Thus, then, by faith in Christ's atonement, by faith in the sworn covenant, as set forth in the last chapter of Micah, by Christ's atonement we can dwell where there is no sin, consequently no death, no wrath, no curse, no condemnation, no coming short, no breaking in, no going out, no complaining in the streets.
 "Happy is the people that is in such a case; yea, happy is the people whose God is the Lord."
 Perhaps I am rather too high for some of you this morning; I don't mean too high in doctrine for you, but I am a little too much on the mount for you; because there are the valleys as well as the mountains; and it is said in the 33rd of Jeremiah that "flocks shall lie down in the cities of the mountains, in the cities of the vale;" and so on.
-And so, one says, Now if you had preached from such a scripture as this this morning, "I am like an owl in the desert," you would have just come where I am.
-Well, bless the Lord for that; if you can't get on the mountains, it is a great thing to be low enough to appreciate what there is in the valley.
+And so one says, Now if you had preached from such a scripture as this this morning, "I am like an owl in the desert," you would have just come where I am.
+Well, bless the Lord for that; if you can't get on the mountains, it is a great thing to be low enough to appreciate what there is in the wellow.
+It is thing to be low enough to appreciate what there is in the valley.
 It is rather short grass in the valley, but it is very sweet, very indeed.
-And so those low-ground scriptures, they describe the Christian when he is down in the valley, when he is low, in a low place; and the Lord will look at that man that is poor, and of a contrite spirit; and it is by these humbling experiences that he brings us down to know what these low ground scriptures mean, and hereby prepare us for the higher ground scriptures, prepares us to rise with wings as eagles, and to range in this gospel liberty that is in Christ Jesus the Lord.
-Here, then, is the freedom.
+And so those low-ground scriptures, they describe the Christian when he is down in the valley. down in the valley, when he is low, in a low place; and the Lord will look to that man that is poor, and of a contrite spirit; and it is by these humbling experiences that he bring us down to know what those low-ground scriptures mean, and hereby prepare us for the higher-ground scriptures, prepares us to rise with wings as eagles, and to range in this gospel liberty that is in Christ Town that I and I are freedom.
 What a vast matter is religion.
-The creation of this world and the government of it is a secondary matter in comparison with the great matter of atonement for sin by an incarnate God, the entire destruction of evil, the possession of everything that is infinitely, eternally good by him.
-As Watts rightly says, the creature; for all the time we see more beauty in the creature then we do in the Creator we shall worship the creature more than we do the Creator; but the more we know the bBlessed God in Christ Jesus, the more we shall worship and praise him.
+The creation of this world and the government of it is a secondary matter in comparison of the great matter of atonement for sin by an incomparison of the great matter of evil. of atonement for sin by an incarnate God, the entire destruction of evil, the possession of everything that is infinitely, eternally, and infallibly good by him.
+As Watts rightly says,-

-"God in the person of his son, has all his mightiest works out done."
+[&]quot;God, in the person of his Son, Hath all his mightiest works outdone."

-The Holy Ghost give us eyes to see it, and then we shall worship the Creator more than we shall
+The Holy Ghost give us eyes to see it, and then we shall worship the Creator more than we shall the creature; for all the time we see more creator in the creature than we do in the Creator, we shall worship the beauty in the be